-Benefits for foster carers looking after Hillingdon children - Earn up to £1,500 a week. - council tax. - £1,000 off utility bills and a - the UK's biggest and best attractions, including Alton Towers. - Further your career with - If you're already with an fast-track assessment. - Unlock savings with a Blue Light Card membership and a Hillingdon Leisure Link Card. - Work flexibly around your career by offering short- Cllr Susan O'Brien, Cabinet Member for Children, Families and Education, said: "We are so proud to launch this incredible new package for our dedicated and hardworking foster carers.
+- Earn up to £1,500 a week. - Receive 25 per cent off your council tax. - £1,000 off utility bills and a winter fuel allowance - Free Platinum Merlin passes for the whole family to the UK's biggest and best attractions, including Alton Towers. - Further your career with more than 100 training courses plus around-theclock support. - If you're already with an independent fostering agency - you can transfer swiftly with a seamless, fast-track assessment. - Unlock savings with a Blue Light Card membership and a Hillingdon Leisure Link Card. - Work flexibly around your career by offering shortterm stays and respite care.
+Cllr Susan O'Brien, Cabinet Member for Children, Families and Education, said: "We are so proud to launch this incredible new package for our dedicated and hardworking foster carers.

 "There are many reasons people choose to foster; it's rewarding and a great chance to give back to the community, but it is also an excellent career choice working in a role where you can directly change the life of a child or young person."
-Find out more and register 💽 your interest at www. hillingdon.gov.uk/fostering Thriving, healthy households
+Find out more and register your interest at www. hillingdon.gov.uk/fostering

+Thriving, healthy households